 Tax Tip 2: If you have a subsidiary or personal company that you own or you have a US company, which owns a foreign corporation.
 Then, you will need to file Form 5471.
 According to the Form 5471 instructions, regardless of where you live, requirements apply to any US person/company.
 Even Google that has subsidiaries in other countries have to file the forms.

 Besides Form 5471, there are a few schedules that come together with the form.
 For example, you might need to complete Form 5471 Schedule O. “Organization or Reorganization of Foreign Corporation, and Acquisitions and Dispositions of its Stock.”

 Tax Tip 3: There is no way you can escape filing this form.
 Unless you decide to renounce your US citizenship.
 As long as you have a foreign business/corporation, then you will need to file.
 Having US citizenship comes together with a tax burden.
 Yet you are the one to decide what is more important for you.

 Tax Tip 4: You can change the classification of your non-US corporation to a partnership or disregarded entity.
 In this case, you will no longer report it on Form 5471.
 But you will need to file other IRS forms, such as Form 8865 or Form 8858.

 The IRS knows that some folks try to avoid reporting their foreign businesses.
 Usually, they do it by passing the ownership to a third non-US person.
 However, there is such a thing as “The Ultimate Beneficial Owner”.
 It means if it’s your company and you are the ultimate beneficial owner, then you have to report it.
 And persons who think they can avoid filing requirement once they pass their ownership are pretty much mistaken.

-About Form 5471 category filers
+About Form 5471 instructions and category filers